ShiftHackZ/Stable-Diffusion-Android/README.md

 1. Follow the setup instructions on [Stable-Diffusion-WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) repository.
 2. Add the arguments `--api --listen` to the command line arguments of WebUI launch script.
 3. After running the server, get the IP address, or URL of your WebUI server.
-4. On the first launch, app will ask you for the server URL, enter it and press Connect button.
-If you want to change the server URL, go to Settings tab, choose Configure option, and repeat the setup flow.
+4. On the first launch, app will ask you for the server URL, enter it and press "Connect" button.
+If you want to change the server URL, go to Settings tab, choose "Configure" option and repeat the setup flow.

-If for some reason you have no ability to run your server instance, you can toggle the **Demo mode** swith on server setup page: it will allow you to test the app and get familiar with it, but it will return some mock images instead of AI-generated ones.
+If for some reason you have no ability to run your server instance, you can toggle the **Demo mode** switch on server setup page: it will allow you to test the app and get familiar with it, but it will return some mock images instead of AI-generated ones.

 ### Option 2: Use AI Horde